-Type 1: Private occupational schools.
-There are no prohibitions on for-profit influence in the Office of Higher Education, nor is a for-profit influence mandated in any way.
+The Office of Higher Education is not a board.
+Thus, there are no prohibitions placed on for-profit influence in the agency nor is a for-profit influence mandated in any way.

-Type 2: Degree-granting schools.
-There are no prohibitions on for-profit influence in the Office of Higher Education, nor is a for-profit influence mandated in any way.
+Type 2: Degree-granting schools:

+The Office of Higher Education is not a board.
+Thus, there are no prohibitions placed on for-profit influence in the agency nor is a for-profit influence mandated in any way.

-2. IS THE OVERSIGHT BODY MANDATED TO INCLUDE AT LEAST ONE CONSUMER ADVOCATE?
+2. IS THE OVERSIGHT BODY IS MANDATED TO INCLUDE AT LEAST ONE CONSUMER ADVOCATE?
 0/10 POINTS\

-\points for Type 1 and Type 2 institutions have been averaged to calculate the above score
+\The points for Type 1 and Type 2 institutions have been averaged for the final score for this element.

 Yes No

-Type 1 10 Points 0 Points
+Type 1: 10 Points 0 Points

-Type 2 10 Points 0 Points
+Type 2: 10 Points 0 Points

-Type 1: Private occupational schools.
-While the mission of the Office of Higher Education is to provide consumer protection for students and potential students at private occupational schools, hospital-based schools and barber/hairdresser schools in Connecticut, there is no requirement that the Office take steps to ensure the input of a consumer advocate (an individual with expertise and experience in the area of consumer advocacy) in the course of rulemaking, oversight, and investigations.
+The Office of Higher Education is not a board.
+While the mission of the office is to provide consumer protection for students and potential students at private occupational schools, hospital-based schools and barber/hairdresser schools in Connecticut, there is no requirement that the Office take steps to ensure the input of a consumer advocate (an individual with expertise and experience in the area of consumer advocacy) in the course of rule-making, oversight, and investigations.

-Type 2: Private degree-granting schools.
-There is no requirement that the Office of Higher Education take steps to ensure the input of a consumer advocate (an individual with expertise and experience in the area of consumer advocacy) in the course of rulemaking, oversight, and investigations.
+The Office of Higher Education is not a board.
+While the mission of the office is to provide consumer protection for students and potential students at private occupational schools, hospital-based schools and barber/hairdresser schools in Connecticut, there is no requirement that the Office take steps to ensure the input of a consumer advocate (an individual with expertise and experience in the area of consumer advocacy) in the course of rule-making, oversight, and investigations.